CoderClaw Overview

 Summary

-Section titled “Summary”CoderClaw = Self-hosted, open-source AI coding assistant + multi-channel messaging gateway.
+Section titled “Summary”CoderClaw = Self-hosted, open-source AI coding assistant + multi-channel messaging gateway + self-healing multi-agent orchestration platform.

 Choose your setup based on requirements: